Calibrating Verbal Uncertainty as a Linear Feature to Reduce Hallucinations: Background and Motivation

+We follow recent work in expression decisiveness quantification and employ "LLM-as-a-Judge" to measure VU \citep{yona-etal-2024-large, zheng2023judging}.
 Specifically, we sample multiple answers for each question and prompt an auxiliary evaluator LLM to directly assign a VU score to each answer.
-The VU for a question is the average of VU scores of all answers.~\footnote{See Appendix~\ref{app:prompts} for the prompt used for VU estimation.} This approach has been shown to yield reliable uncertainty estimations that are highly correlated with human judgments of perceived assertiveness~\citep{yona-etal-2024-large,fagen2023perception}.
-To further validate the robustness of "LLM-as-a-Judge", we compute sentence embedding cosine similarities with pre-defined prototypical uncertainty expressions and find a high correlation with VU scores returned by LLMs (see Appendix~\ref{app:lu_score_sim} for details).
+The VU for a question is the average of VU scores of all answers.~\footnote{See Appendix~\ref{app:prompts} for the prompt used for VU estimation.} This approach has been shown to produce reliable uncertainty estimates that are highly correlated with human judgments of perceived assertiveness~\citep{yona-etal-2024-large,fagen2023perception}.
+To further validate the robustness of "LLM-as-a-Judge", we compute sentence embedding cosine similarities with predefined prototypical uncertainty expressions and find a high correlation with VU scores returned by LLMs (see Appendix~\ref{app:esu_euu} for details).